antistereov/singularity-core/README.md

         smtp-starttls: true
         # Enable debugging
         debug: false
-        # How long should the token contained in the email be valid
+        # How long should a token for email verification be valid?
         verification-expiration: 900
-        # How much time should pass until a new verification email can be sent
+        # How much time should pass until a new verification email can be sent?
         verification-send-cooldown: 60
+        # How long a token for a password reset should be valid?
+        password-reset-expiration: 900
+        # How much time should pass until a new password reset email can be sent?
+        password-reset-cooldown: 60
+        # The path to the email verification page in the UI
+        ui-verification-path: /auth/mail/verify
+        # The path to the password reset page in the UI
+        ui-password-reset-path: /auth/password-reset
     ```
     This is optional.
 You can enable email verification by setting `enable-verification` to true.
     By default, it is set to `false`.

+    **Note:** Password resets are not possible without email verification.

 #### *(Optional)* Test Setup